OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:53

-Jesus said to them, “Truly, truly I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you.
+Jesus said to them, “Truly, truly I say to you, unless you eat of the flesh of the Son of Man and drink His blood, you can have no life in you.

 ## John 6:54

-Whoever eats My flesh and drinks My blood has eternal life, and I will raise them up at the last day.
+Moreover, whoever eats of My flesh and drinks My blood gains eternal life, and I will raise them up at the last day.

 ## John 6:55